Howard Forest Station

 Howard Forest Station is a CAL Fire station and emergency command center (ECC) in Mendocino County, California, located along U.S. Route 101 and 5 mi south of the city of Willits.
 The Howard Forest ECC serves as a secondary public safety answering point (PSAP) for fire and emergency medical services in largely unincorporated Mendocino County.
 The compound is also the location of the Howard Forest Helitack Base and serves as the headquarters of the Mendocino Ranger Unit.

-History

 Forest Fire Station

 Howard Forest covers a 50 mi initial attack response area that contains over 2800000 acre of state land, and over 730000 acre of US Forest Service and Bureau of Land Management lands.
 Two fire engines respond from Howard Forest station during peak fire season, each staffed with a crew of three (one officer, two firefighters.)
 Assigned to the facility are three fire captains, three fire apparatus engineers and ten seasonal firefighters.